-Why set KPIs and measurable goals if you aren’t tracking the results?
-Social media should be treated the same as your other marketing activities and properly measured.
-You can’t assume that simply keeping tracking of the number of fans or followers is a good enough indication of success.
+Why set KPIs and measurable goals if you don’t track the results?
+Treat social media the same as other marketing activities and properly measure your goals.
+Simply tracking the number of fans or followers is not a good enough indication of success.
 Social media channels have matured to the point where there is an increasingly high level of analytics behind them, so be sure to keep a close eye on your in-platform social media analytics such as Facebook Insights and LinkedIn Analytics.
 There are also plenty of third-party social media tracking tools out there to help measure social media success and gain additional insights.

-Your company’s website analytics (such as Google Analytics or more advanced analytic tools) can also be a great measurement tool to tell you how much website, blog and landing page traffic your social media channels are actually generating.
-When a visitor lands on a lead-generating landing page, it can move from what is nothing more than a fan or follower to an actual lead or potential customer.
-This is where analytics can help you prove the true value of your social media efforts, by keeping track of social-to-visit-to-lead metrics.
+Your firm’s website analytics (such as Google Analytics or more advanced analytic tools) are also a great way to track how much website, blog and landing page traffic your social media channels are generating.
+When a visitor lands on a lead-generating landing page from social media, it can move from what is nothing more than a fan or follower to an actual lead or potential client.
+This is where analytics can help prove the true value of your social media efforts, by keeping track of social-to-visit-to-lead metrics.

-While most firms are on social media, not every everyone is seeing the value or reaping the rewards of their efforts.
+While most firms are on social media, not everyone is seeing the value or reaping the rewards of their efforts.
 Look out for common pitfalls and follow these social media best practices instead.
 If you set goals, implement these strategies and commit to consistency, you’ll begin to realize the real value that social media can bring to your marketing strategy and business and will have proof of its value to show to firm leadership.